wp-plugins/enhanced-meta-widget/readme.txt

 5. **Options**: You can select which links you want displayed.
 No links are displayed unless they're relevant to the currently logged in user, on the page they're currently viewing.

 == Change Log ==

+= 1.7 =
+* I18n now works correctly.
+* All phrases have now been coded for I18n
+* Added option to display register link.
+Depends both on "anyone can register" in the settings->general, and "show register link?" in this widget.
+* Change directory structure to put language files in individual directories.
+Now the POT file is in the directory "lang" with all language files having their own directories below "lang".
+For example, the french(France) files are found in the wp-content/plugins/enahnced-meta-widget/lang/fr_FR directory.

 = 1.6.1 =
 * Please note I18n is not working correctly.
 Will be corrected in 1.6.2.